ProTeCt: Prompt Tuning for Taxonomic Open Set Classification: Experiments

 \subsection{Ablation Study and Visualization}

-In this section, we discuss ablations of ProTeCt components and visualize the predictions of different models.
-More detailed ablations and visualizations can be found in the appendix.
+In this section, we discuss the ablations of ProTeCt components and visualize the predictions (more in the appendix).

-{\bf{Tree Dropout Rate $\beta$:}} Fig.~\ref{fig:ablation} (a) plots Cifar100 $Acc_{leaf}$ and HCA as a function of the drop-out rate $\beta$, for 16-shot CoOp + ProTeCt training ($\lambda=1$).
-Larger values of $\beta$ reduce the likelihood of sampling the leaf nodes of the tree, resulting in shorter trees and weaker regularization, in general.
+\paragraph{\bf{Tree Dropout Rate $\beta$:}} Fig.~\ref{fig:ablation} (a) plots Cifar100 $Acc_{leaf}$ and HCA as a function of the drop-out rate $\beta$, for 16-shot CoOp+ProTeCt training ($\lambda=1$).
+Larger values of $\beta$ reduce the likelihood of sampling the leaf nodes of the tree, resulting in shorter trees and weaker regularization.
 Hence, both leaf accuracy and HCA degrade for large $\beta$.
-On the other hand, always using the full tree ($\beta = 0$) also achieves sub-optimal results.
-The two metrics peak at $\beta=0.1$ and $\beta=0.2$, respectively, and $\beta=0.1$ is selected for all our experiments.
+However, always using the full tree ($\beta = 0$) also achieves sub-optimal results.
+The two metrics peak at $\beta=0.1$ and $\beta=0.2$, respectively. $\beta=0.1$ is selected for all experiments.

-{\bf{NCL strength $\lambda$:}} Fig.~\ref{fig:ablation}(b) summarizes the Cifar100 performance of 1-shot classification with CoOp and $\beta=0.1$, as a function of the hyperparameter $\lambda$ that balances the two losses of (\ref{eq:overallL}).
+\paragraph{\bf{Loss:}} Fig.~\ref{fig:ablation}(b) ablates the strength of NCL loss (i.e. $\lambda$) for ProTeCt+CoOp using 1-shot setting on Cifar100 and $\beta=0.1$.
 The introduction of NCL improves leaf accuracy/HCA from 64.8/32.9 ($\lambda=0$) to 66.9/41 ($\lambda=0.5$).
 We adopt $\lambda=0.5$ for CIFAR100 and SUN.
-For ImageNet, $\lambda=0.5$ and $\lambda=1$ have comparable performance.
-See appendix for more discussion.
+For ImageNet, $\lambda=0.5$ and $\lambda=1$ have similar performance.
+Table~\ref{tab:coop_cifar_ablade} further summarizes the CoOp+ProTeCt performance with and without the two losses of (\ref{eq:overallL}).
+Both losses improve TOS performance individually and there is a large additional gain when they are combined.
+Using NCL alone can degrade leaf performance, due to the lack of regularization across different levels of the hierarchy.
+The combination of the two losses overcomes this problem.

-{\bf{Architecture:}} Fig.~\ref{fig:ablation} (c) shows that the gains observed for CoOp+ProTeCt with CLIP ViT B16 features in Fig.~\ref{fig:rel_gain_all_dataset} also hold for ViT B32 features, highlighting the plug-and-play properties of ProTeCt.
+\paragraph{\bf{Architecture:}} Fig.~\ref{fig:ablation} (c) shows that the gains for CoOp+ProTeCt in Fig.~\ref{fig:rel_gain_all_dataset} with CLIP ViT B16 also hold for ViT B32, showing the plug-and-play properties of ProTeCt.

+\paragraph{\bf{Adapter-based tuning methods:}} We further use the ProTeCt losses to train the CLIP adapter of~\cite{CLIPAdapter} and the CLIP+LORA method of~\cite{Doveh2022TeachingSV} to test the generation of ProTeCt.
+Table~\ref{tab:tuning_gen} shows that this again produces large consistency gains on the TOS setting, indicating that ProTeCt losses generalize to both prompt-based and adapter-based methods.

-{\bf{Visualization:}} Fig.~\ref{fig:vis} shows examples from ImageNet (a,b), ImageNet-A (c) and ImageNet-R (d).
-While ProTeCt can correctly classify these examples at all hierarchy levels, vanilla prompt tuning fails at certain granularities.
-See more examples in appendix.
+\paragraph{\bf{Visualization:}} Fig.~\ref{fig:vis} shows examples from ImageNet (a,b) and its variants (c,d).
+While ProTeCt correctly classifies these examples at all hierarchy levels, vanilla prompt tuning fails at certain levels.
+More examples are in the appendix.